chrismo/talks/wicswac/wicswac.md

 ???

-5-and-a-half years ago, not on this very spot, at RubyConf, a wonderful documentary on _why by Kevin Triplett was shown, but we don't have time to show it, this is a lightning talk, I don't even have time to talk about the trailer, so we'll just skip to the part
+5-and-a-half years ago, not on this very spot, at RubyConf, a wonderful documentary on _why by Kevin Triplett was shown, but we don't have time to even talk about it, this is a lightning talk, so we'll just skip to the part

 ---